-How Complicated are the Projects?
+How Complicated Are the Projects?

 Jersey Momma Tips

 These workshops tend to fill up quickly in our area, so be sure to keep an eye on the schedule and write down when the registrations open.
 They will sometimes allow you to fill a 'no show' slot if you come the day of, but that's not always guaranteed.
 The website only lists a few projects at a time, probably because everything is in such high demand.
 So it's good to keep checking their schedule.
-If you happen to miss one of the workshops that your child really wanted to attend, you can look to see if Lowe's sells the actual kit in the store.
+If you happen to miss one of the workshops that your child really wanted to attend, you can look to see if Home Depot sells the actual kit in the store.

-JERSEY MOMMA WORKSHOP TIPS:
+MORE WORKSHOP TIPS:

 * Definitely sign up in advance online.
 If you wait too long, the workshops do fill up.